maurges/every-rust-gui-library/notes.md

 my own layouts or models, but the toolkit doesn't give me enough instruments to do that; some parts are forbidden, and other parts are unintentionally locked.

+I decided to go back and redo it without model-view.
+Good thing is that I don't have to redo the TodoItem, only add a get-state method.
+This is a good sign.

+The bad news is that it freezes on launch and can only be shut by kill -9 for some reason.
+Is this like when you allocate too much in haskell?

+Hmm, yeah, might have been a random allocation or recursion problem.
+Or just too big datatype built.
+I replaced a dialog::Window with a Window instance for my struct, and now it runs ok, but the startup is still kind of slow.
+I guess I need to give points to iced and druid here that their debug builds still run very fucking fast.
+Also, damn this is kind of ugly.
+Sizing, spacing, what the hell.

 - Default widgets: enough, plain
 - Creating simple widgets: dunno
 - Creating compound widgets: easy